hphelion/documentation/cli.windows.containers-and-folders.md

     CD HPSO-Init:

-At this point you can issue the New-Container command and a subsequent issuance of Get-PSDrive will list what you just created (The default drive will not show up the next time you load the shell as it exists only temporarily to bootstrap the Storage Container creation process).
+At this point you can issue the `[New-Container](/cli/windows/reference#New-Container)` command and a subsequent issuance of Get-PSDrive lists what you just created (The default drive will not show up the next time you load the shell as it exists only temporarily to bootstrap the Storage Container creation process).
 Now it's time to take the file system for a spin but before we do that, let's go over a few basic concepts.

 ##Storage Paths## {#StoragePaths}